MAIN LANDSLIDE EVENTS

 Processing methodology

-For each year, the sum of deaths/missing persons and injuries was calculated, and the types of damage (to buildings, cultural heritage, primary linear communication infrastructure, and service networks) caused by the major landslide events that occurred in the national territory were identified.
-In cases where the source reports only the number of evacuated families, the number of people evacuated was estimated using a coefficient of 2.3 individuals per family.
+For each year, the sum of the dead/missing and injured was calculated and the types of damage (to buildings, cultural heritage, primary linear communication infrastructures and service infrastructures/networks) produced by the main landslide events that occurred on the national territory were identified.
+If the source only reports the number of evacuated families, the number of evacuated people was obtained using a coefficient equal to 2.3 members per family.

 Update frequency